syncfusion-content/uwp-docs/uwp/Pivot-Client/OLAP/PivotClient-Components.md

 ## Cube selector

 The cube selector allows you to select any one of the cubes available in the connected database.
 This can be achieved by selecting the data connection menu item from the reports menu.
 The cube selector dialog will be opened with a drop-down list, displaying the list of cubes available in the current connection.
-The SfPivotClient will load the corresponding cube elements while changing the cube from the drop-down list.
+The Pivot Client will load the corresponding cube elements while changing the cube from the drop-down list.

 ![toolBar_ReportMenu_1](PivotClient-Components_images/toolBar_ReportMenu_1.png)